gbdlin/django-admin-toolbox/README.rst

 - `Admin sidebar`_

-Tools are suited in separate packages, so you can pick ones that suits your needs.

 All configuration is held in ``ADMIN_TOOLBOX`` dict that should be placed in your ``settings.py`` file.

 Admin sidebar